Surround Yourself with Cilla

 Surround Yourself with Cilla is Cilla Black's fourth solo studio album, released on 23 May 1969 by Parlophone Records.
-It was Cilla's first album to only be recorded and released in stereo sound format, and her first to fail to make the UK charts.
+It was Cilla's first album to fail to make the UK charts.

 The album title was inspired by the lead single "Surround Yourself with Sorrow" which had previously reached No. 3 on the UK Singles Chart.
-An Italian language version of this song "Quando Si Spezza Un Grande Amore", with Italian lyrics by Mogal, was also recorded for the Latin market, while a Swedish language version "Försök och sov på saken" was recorded by Anni-Frid Lyngstad prior to her international success with the group ABBA.
+An Italian language version of this song "Quando Si Spezza Un Grande Amore", with Italian lyrics by Mogol, was also recorded for the Latin market, while a Swedish language version "Försök och sov på saken" was recorded by Anni-Frid Lyngstad prior to her international success with the group ABBA.

 Re-Release

 On 7 September 2009, EMI Records released a special edition of the album exclusively to digital download.
 This re-issue features all of the album's original recordings re-mastered by Abbey Road Studios from original 1/4" stereo master tapes.
 A digital booklet containing original album artwork, detailed track information and rare photographs will be available from iTunes with purchases of the entire album re-issue.